 - 224 economy class seats (3-3-3 configuration)

-So while the overall seat counts are similar, the distribution of cabins is quite different.
+So while the overall seat counts are similar, the distribution of cabins is quite different, with a huge reduction in the number of business class seats.
 For those in business class, these Philippine Airlines planes represent a huge passenger experience upgrade.
 Lufthansa’s current A350 business class leaves a bit to be desired…